 Another diaper stripping method is to use RLR detergent.
 RLR is a non-toxic, all-natural detergent.
 It is safe for sensitive skin and hypoallergenic.
 It is great not just for cloth diaper stripping but also for washing towels, workout clothes, and another smelly laundry.

 To strip diapers, you use one packet per 30 diapers.
 This product works incredibly well if you have hard water.
-RLR is hugely cost-effective since you can get five packs for under $10!
-Since you strip diapers once a month, $10 will get you through almost half the year of stripping stinky diapers.
+RLR is hugely cost-effective since you can get five packs for under ten dollars!
+Since you strip diapers once a month, this will get you through almost half the year of stripping stinky diapers.

 Step 1.
 Sort the Diapers